One for the History Books

-Call 2018 the “Year of the Woman,” with 476 women candidates applying to run for a seat in the U.S. House of Representatives alone.
+Call this the “Year of the Woman,” with 476 women candidates applying in 2018 to run for a seat in the U.S. House of Representatives alone.
 National Public Radio has termed it a “wave.”
-The New York Times, a “surge.”
-But pushing for political power is nothing new to Mae Yih ’51, who made history 43 years ago when she became the first Chinese American elected to a state legislature anywhere in the United States by winning a seat in the Oregon House of Representatives, against a seven-term incumbent.
+The New York Times, a "surge.”
+But pushing for political power is nothing new to Mae Yih ’51, who made history forty-two years ago when she became the first Chinese American elected to a state legislature anywhere in the United States by winning a seat in the Oregon House of Representatives, against a seven-term incumbent.

 Life in the Republic